dcompane/controlm_toolset/misc_tools/emminer/README.md

 C:\Program Files\BMC Server\Control-M Common\bmcperl\bmcperl_V1>perl c:\Users\dcompane1\Documents\emminer2.08.pl
 ```

-### For Oracle Users: If you receive a database error when connecting to the database, please try using the Oracle Service Name instead of  the database server.
+### For Oracle Users

+If you receive a database error when connecting to the database, please try using the Oracle Service Name instead of  the database server.

 The Oracle Service Name can be found in the DBUStatus command.

 ```vim
 % em DBUStatus